 Andrea Botero – is an Academy Research Fellow at Aalto University, Finland.
 Her design works explore technologies, services, media formats and genres for collectives and communities.
 She is a patient companion to two wild cats.

 Cristina Ampatzidou is a CreaTures Research Fellow at RMIT Europe.
 With a background in urbanism, her research and practice focus on the affordances of new media, particularly games, for sustainable urban futures.

 Markéta Dolejšová is a CreaTures fellow at the Aalto University and one of the Uroboros serpents.
 Her experimental design research practice spills across the inter-related domains of social and ecological resilience and food system transitions.

-The panel will collaboratively moderate itself & was summoned by Markéta, Cristina, Andrea and Jaz 🦑🦑.
+The panel collaboratively moderated itself & was summoned by Markéta, Cristina, Andrea and Jaz 🦑🦑.

-To follow the conversation, register at the event page at the Uroboros 2021 festival website.
-Other events in this track include Nocturne Altar Hack: Wild Designs for New Eco-rituals by Isabelle Beavers, Cyano Automaton by Agnieszka Pokrywka, More-than-human derive and the workshops Feral ways of knowing and transformation and Learning Feral Ways of Transformation – hands on workshop.
+Other events in this track included Nocturne Altar Hack: Wild Designs for New Eco-rituals by Isabelle Beavers, Cyano Automaton by Agnieszka Pokrywka, More-than-human derive and the workshops Feral ways of knowing and transformation and Learning Feral Ways of Transformation – hands on workshop.